invisibleroads/invisibleroads-tutorials/life-languages-communicate.rst

-    something non-essential is turning out to be more expensive than what it is worth = the soup is more expensive than the meatballs = cuesta más caro el caldo que las albóndigas he is exaggerating his stories = echarle mucha crema a sus tacos she is easily excited by new people or things = dear new jar, where should I put you? = jarrito nuevo, ¿dónde te pondré?
+    something non-essential is turning out to be more expensive than what it is worth = the soup is more expensive than the meatballs = cuesta más caro el caldo que las albóndigas he is exaggerating his stories = echarle mucha crema a sus tacos she is easily excited by new people or things = dear new jar, where should I put you? = jarrito nuevo, ¿dónde te pondré? the boasting fool will regret it tomorrow = alábate pato que mañana te mato

 French